mrw1986/fftcg-sync-service/docs/services/square-enix-sync.md

 - Support for multiple numbering schemes in a single card
 - Proper validation of all number formats

+### Non-Card Product Detection

+- Intelligent detection of card products vs. non-card products
+- Verification of card-specific fields (Number, Power, Job, etc.)
+- Correction of products incorrectly marked as non-cards
+- Proper handling of sealed products and accessories
+- Field validation to ensure data consistency
+- Special handling for Crystal cards and other special types

 ```typescript
 function calculateHash(card: SquareEnixCard, tcgCard?: TcgCard): string {
   // Get Re- prefix numbers from TCG card if available